Drake Unleashes Anti-Trump Rant During London Concert

 — Word On Road (@WordOnRd) February 7, 2017

 Drake has not always been the most politically vocal rapper out there.
 For much of his career, Drake avoided touching on contentious political issues.
-This changed, however, in 2016 when Drake used his Instagram account to voice concerns over the Atlanta police killing of Alton Sterling, according to The Atlantic.
+This changed, however, in 2016 when Drake used his Instagram account to voice concerns over the Atlanta police killing of Alton Sterling, according to the Atlantic.

 “I am grateful to be able to call America my second home,” Drake wrote on Instagram.
 “Last night when I saw the video of Alton Sterling being killed it left me feeling disheartened, emotional and truly scared.
-I woke up this morning with a strong need to say something.
+I woke up this morning with a strong need to say something.”

 “It’s impossible to ignore that the relationship between black and brown communities and law enforcement remains as strained as it was decades ago.
 No one begins their life as a hashtag.
 Yet the trend of being reduced to one continues.